ColdTrick/menu_builder/README.txt

 - Replace appearance:menu_items page with a notice or forward
 - setSelected on submenu and parent + partial selection + or subitem selected state.
+- upgrade script for menu items stored with user container instead of site